Gin-Quin/Fa/documentation/fa-for/fa-for-python-developers.md

-# Fa for Javascript developers
+# Fa for JavaScript developers